-Section 3(a) proposes that Revisors of Statutes create new titles of state codes and state administrative codes, with short descriptions of, and cross-references to, all provisions creating collateral sanctions and disqualifications.
-None of the provisions would be moved from their current locations in the code, but there would be a single place that readers could go to to understand the state of the law.
-No substantive change in the meaning of the laws is intended through this compilation, and the titles would so state.
-Yet, collecting collateral sanctions from a state's code and administrative regulations would make the formal written law knowable to those who use and will be affected by it.
+This provision proposes to move all of the statutes and regulations imposing collateral sanctions and disqualifications to single titles or chapters of the state's code and administrative code.
+No substantive change in the meaning of the laws is intended.
+Collecting collateral sanctions from a state's code and administrative regulations would make the formal written law knowable to those who use and will be affected by it.